turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 **Turbot Guardrails Enterprise Database (TED)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

-TED deploys a Turbot Guardrails [Hive](https://turbot.com/guardrails/docs/enterprise/architecture#hives), which defines physical database and caching resources shared by multiple workspaces.
+This is the database layer of a Turbot Guardrails Enterprise deployment.
+Creates and manages the Guardrails database infrastructure [Hive](https://turbot.com/guardrails/docs/reference/glossary#glossary), which defines physical database and caching resources shared by multiple workspaces.

 ## Prerequisites

-- Access to the Guardrails master AWS account with Administrator privileges.
+- Access to the Guardrails primary AWS account with Administrator privileges.
 - Familiarity with AWS Console, Service Catalog, and CloudFormation services.

 ## Step 1: Access AWS Console